How to Make the Best of It (When You Believe IT is a Big Mistake)

 Today, I bless you with peace.

-Lord, thank You for showering my friends with your kind of peace so much so that everyone around them says, “I want what they’re having!”
+Fill each one with so much peace that everyone around says, “I want what you’re having!”

 Related Post: What Does Grieving a Traumatic Event with God Look Like?